raiyan24r/messenger-chatbot-tutorial/README.md

 ```

-**Alternatively, download the [file](https://github.com/raiyan24r/messenger-chatbot-tutorial/blob/main/code-steps/complete_chatbot.php) ,replace the **$accessToken** with your's.**
+**Alternatively, download the [file](https://github.com/raiyan24r/messenger-chatbot-tutorial/blob/main/code-steps/complete_chatbot.php) ,replace the **$accessToken** with the one you generated.**

 Save the file and upload to the same location on the server.
-Now try sending a message " what are the available products? " .
+Now try sending a message *" what are the available products? "* .
 The chatbot should reply with a carousel of products available.
 Click on any button on the carousel and you’ll get respective details of the product.

 #### Modifying List of Products
 * The list of products in the horizontal catalogue can be modified.
 Based on your need you can increase (upto 10) or decrease the number of products.
 * The array in this [line](https://github.com/raiyan24r/messenger-chatbot-tutorial/blob/eaeb1937a744f1640327b8f8fddabf50535e1382/code-steps/complete_chatbot.php#L33) can be modified to add or remove more generic templates with product image, name, price etc.
 * More conditional statements can be added to based on user action to create a more developed chatbot capable of doing much more.
+* The `$query` array in line [20](https://github.com/raiyan24r/messenger-chatbot-tutorial/blob/805a1c4498c8f03ec0c2183b00c07e03f9fd0e8a/code-steps/complete_chatbot.php#L20) can be modified to add or remove strings so that the chatbot is triggered to certain messages.

 The sky is the limit !

 ###### Code Explanation
-* Line [1](https://github.com/raiyan24r/messenger-chatbot-tutorial/blob/805a1c4498c8f03ec0c2183b00c07e03f9fd0e8a/code-steps/complete_chatbot.php#L1) to Line [8](https://github.com/raiyan24r/messenger-chatbot-tutorial/blob/805a1c4498c8f03ec0c2183b00c07e03f9fd0e8a/code-steps/complete_chatbot.php#L8) :We wrote code to setup webhooks (follow STEP 2)  and receive webhook events (follow STEP 3).
+* Line [1](https://github.com/raiyan24r/messenger-chatbot-tutorial/blob/805a1c4498c8f03ec0c2183b00c07e03f9fd0e8a/code-steps/complete_chatbot.php#L1) to Line [8](https://github.com/raiyan24r/messenger-chatbot-tutorial/blob/805a1c4498c8f03ec0c2183b00c07e03f9fd0e8a/code-steps/complete_chatbot.php#L8) :We wrote code to setup webhooks (follow [STEP 2](https://github.com/raiyan24r/messenger-chatbot-tutorial/blob/main/README.md#step-2--connecting-app-to-the-page))  and receive webhook events (follow [STEP 3](https://github.com/raiyan24r/messenger-chatbot-tutorial/blob/main/README.md#step-2--connecting-app-to-the-page)).

 After that we are going to setup the logic statements using if and if-else conditional statements.
-* Line [20](https://github.com/raiyan24r/messenger-chatbot-tutorial/blob/805a1c4498c8f03ec0c2183b00c07e03f9fd0e8a/code-steps/complete_chatbot.php#L20) : We write an array $query containing a list of query strings that a customer might text to trigger the chatbot.
+* Line [20](https://github.com/raiyan24r/messenger-chatbot-tutorial/blob/805a1c4498c8f03ec0c2183b00c07e03f9fd0e8a/code-steps/complete_chatbot.php#L20) : We write an array `$query` containing a list of query strings that a customer might text to trigger the chatbot.
 You can add your own strings in the array
 * Line [23](https://github.com/raiyan24r/messenger-chatbot-tutorial/blob/805a1c4498c8f03ec0c2183b00c07e03f9fd0e8a/code-steps/complete_chatbot.php#L23) : In the if statement we check if the **$messageText** variable matches any of the strings in the __\$query__ array
 * Line [25](https://github.com/raiyan24r/messenger-chatbot-tutorial/blob/805a1c4498c8f03ec0c2183b00c07e03f9fd0e8a/code-steps/complete_chatbot.php#L25) to Line [81](https://github.com/raiyan24r/messenger-chatbot-tutorial/blob/805a1c4498c8f03ec0c2183b00c07e03f9fd0e8a/code-steps/complete_chatbot.php#L81) : If the condition is satisfied then we create $response array in the generate template format with 3 elements to display 3 products and their details with image of the product.
 We specify the product name in title, product price as subtitle and image_url as the link of the product image to display.
 * Line [82](https://github.com/raiyan24r/messenger-chatbot-tutorial/blob/805a1c4498c8f03ec0c2183b00c07e03f9fd0e8a/code-steps/complete_chatbot.php#L82) : In the if-else statement we check if the $postback string is the same as the payload of button of product 1 in line [42](https://github.com/raiyan24r/messenger-chatbot-tutorial/blob/805a1c4498c8f03ec0c2183b00c07e03f9fd0e8a/code-steps/complete_chatbot.php#L42)
 * Line [84](https://github.com/raiyan24r/messenger-chatbot-tutorial/blob/805a1c4498c8f03ec0c2183b00c07e03f9fd0e8a/code-steps/complete_chatbot.php#L84) : If the condition is satisfied we create a $response array in the format of Text Message with text as the relevant details of product 1
-* Line [89](https://github.com/raiyan24r/messenger-chatbot-tutorial/blob/805a1c4498c8f03ec0c2183b00c07e03f9fd0e8a/code-steps/complete_chatbot.php#L89) to Line [107](https://github.com/raiyan24r/messenger-chatbot-tutorial/blob/805a1c4498c8f03ec0c2183b00c07e03f9fd0e8a/code-steps/complete_chatbot.php#L107) : We similarly check for which button payload the **$postback** string matches with and create a __\$response__ variable the same way
+* Line [89](https://github.com/raiyan24r/messenger-chatbot-tutorial/blob/805a1c4498c8f03ec0c2183b00c07e03f9fd0e8a/code-steps/complete_chatbot.php#L89) to Line [128](https://github.com/raiyan24r/messenger-chatbot-tutorial/blob/805a1c4498c8f03ec0c2183b00c07e03f9fd0e8a/code-steps/complete_chatbot.php#L128) : We similarly check for which button payload the **$postback** string matches with and create a __\$response__ variable the same way
 * Line [131](https://github.com/raiyan24r/messenger-chatbot-tutorial/blob/805a1c4498c8f03ec0c2183b00c07e03f9fd0e8a/code-steps/complete_chatbot.php#L131) to Line [140](https://github.com/raiyan24r/messenger-chatbot-tutorial/blob/805a1c4498c8f03ec0c2183b00c07e03f9fd0e8a/code-steps/complete_chatbot.php#L140) : We create a cURL connection **$ch** and send a request with the value __\$response__ array (parsing into JSON format) created in the conditional statements using the Request URI and __\$accessToken__